 Article 5 in the CCM for CCR Hansa states the methodology for selecting CNEs and rules for avoiding undue discrimination between internal and cross-zonal exchanges.
 The CCR Hansa TSOs are in general responsible for identifying the CNEs that are relevant for capacity calculation.
-As the CCR Hansa CCM is based on a principle of applying CNTC on the cross-zonal grid elements while handling any relevant grid constraints in the meshed AC grid with flowbased, for which it is better than NTC, the CCR Hansa CCM will only include the CCR Hansa Interconnectors.
+As the CCR Hansa CCM is based on a principle of applying CNTC on the cross-zonal grid elements while handling any relevant grid constraints in the meshed AC grid with flow-based, for which it is better than NTC, the CCR Hansa CCM will only include the CCR Hansa Interconnectors.
 The TSOs will, within the flow-based methodologies, include the AC grid CNEs that are relevant to monitor to ensure security of supply.
 This means that CCR Hansa relies on CCR Nordic and CCR Core to include these CNEs in the flow-based methodologies and the rules to avoid undue discrimination between internal and cross-zonal exchanges developed there.
+This principle has been agreed with both CCR Nordic and Core, and the flow-based calculations in these two regions will be including the relevant AC limitations when AHC in implemented in 2024 (Nordic) and 2025 (Core).